RRZE-HPC/likwid/doc/archs/westmereex.md

 \anchor WESEX_SBOX
 <H2>SBOX counters</H2>
-<P>The Intel&reg; Westmere EX microarchitecture provides measurements of the LLC-to-QPI interface in the Uncore.
+<P>The Intel&reg; Westmere EX microarchitecture provides measurements of the LLC-to-QPI interface in the uncore.
 The description from Intel&reg;:<BR>
 <I>The S-Box represents the interface between the last level cache and the system interface.
 It manages flow control between the C and R & B-Boxes.
 The S-Box is broken into system bound (ring to Intel&reg; QPI) and ring bound (Intel&reg; QPI to ring) connections.<BR>
 As such, it shares responsibility with the C-Box(es) as the Intel&reg; QPI caching agent(s).
 It is responsible for converting C-box requests to Intel&reg; QPI messages (i.e. snoop generation and data response messages from the snoop response) as well as converting/forwarding ring messages to Intel&reg; QPI packets and vice versa.
 </I><BR>